tomneda/DABstar/README.md

     - Make the _ppm_ selections somehow work via a workaround.
     - GUI changes, shows more device details.
     - Provide 4-times oversampling as HackRf suggested using at least 8 MHz sample rate.
-      This needs to include the **liquid-dsp** library to due the needed half-band filters (see [https://github.com/jgaeddert/liquid-dsp](https://github.com/jgaeddert/liquid-dsp)).
+      This needs to include the **liquid-dsp** library due to the needed half-band filters (see [https://github.com/jgaeddert/liquid-dsp](https://github.com/jgaeddert/liquid-dsp)).
-      To activate this option use `-DUSE_HBF` while CMake build.
+      To activate this option use `-DUSE_HBF` for CMake build.
 I intend to get rid of this dependence in future.

 ## Changes in DABstar version 1.5.0